Structure theory of Rack-Bialgebras: Several bialgebras

 The next theorem relates augmented cocommutative rack bialgebras with cocommutative Hopf dialgebras: \begin{theorem} Let $(B,\Phi_B,H,\ell)$ be a cocommutative augmented rack bialgebra.
 Then the $K$-module $(B\otimes H,\Delta_{B\otimes H},\epsilon_B\otimes \epsilon_H, \mathbf{1}_B\otimes \mathbf{1}_H,\Phi,H)$ will be an augmented cocommutative Hopf dialgebra by means of the following definitions.
 Here we use Example \ref{construction_dialgebra} and take $h,h'\in H$ and $b\in B$: \begin{enumerate} \item $\Phi:B\otimes H\to H:(b\otimes h)\mapsto \Phi(b\otimes h):=\Phi_B(b)h$. \item $h'.(b\otimes h):=\sum_{(h')}((h')^{(1)}.b)\otimes ((h')^{(2)}h)$ and $(b\otimes h).h':= b\otimes (hh')$. \item $S(b\otimes h):= \mathbf{1}_B\otimes S_H\big(\Phi_B(b)h\big)$. \end{enumerate} Moreover, the Leibniz bracket on the $K$-module of all primitive elements of $B\otimes H$, $\mathfrak{a}:=\mathsf{Prim}(B)\oplus \mathsf{Prim}(H)$, is computed as follows for all $x,y\in\mathsf{Prim}(B)$ and all $\xi,\eta$ in the Lie algebra $\mathsf{Prim}(H)$ (writing $x$ and $\xi$ for the more precise $x\otimes \mathbf{1}_H$ and $\mathbf{1}_B\otimes \xi$)

-where each bracket is of the form (\ref{EqDefLeibnizBracketForDialgebras}).
+where each bracket is of the form (\ref{EqDefLeibnizBracketForDialgebras})\footnote{For an explicit formula, see the end of the proof of the theorem.}.
 Note that this Leibniz algebra is split over the Lie subalgebra $\mathsf{Prim}(H)$, the complementary two-sided ideal $\{x-\Phi_B(x)~|~x\in \mathsf{Prim}(B)\}$ being in the left center of $\mathfrak{a}$. \end{theorem} \begin{prooof} It is clear from the definitions that condition {\it \ref{EqDefBimoduleStructureForCOtimesH}} defines a $H$-bimodule structure on $C\otimes H$ making it into a module $C^3$-coalgebra.
 Moreover, we compute for all $h,h',h''\in H$ and $b\in B$

 whence $\Phi$ is a morphism of $H$-bimodules.
 Next, we get for all $b\in B$ and $h\in H$:

 proving the right antipode identity, and

 proving the left antipode identity.
 Finally for all $h\in H$ we get